-Later that afternoon we found a nice bar which had strewn its’ tables and chairs in the cobbled street.
-We spent a long while slowly drinking a bottle of Uruguayan Wine followed by an amusing 10 minute debate over the bill.
-The first incident to strengthen my desire to learn more Spanish.
+Later that afternoon we found a nice bar which had strewn its tables and chairs in the cobbled street.
+We spent a long while slowly drinking a bottle of Uruguayan wine followed by an amusing 10 minute debate over the bill.
+This was the first incident to strengthen my desire to learn more Spanish.

 Day time drinking has never been my strong point (nor has drinking in fact) and we were still tired from the travelling, so we returned to the hostel for a snooze.
 The hostel staff told us of their “eat all you can meatathon” later in the evening and we took around 3 seconds to decide that the £6 they were asking was good value.
 I then retired to my bunk and slept for an hour.

-When I awoke I was famished as was Claire.
-We both showered and prepared for our evening and to add to our hunger we had to walk past this…
+When we woke up we were both famished.
+We showered and prepared for our evening and to add to our hunger we had to walk past this…

 As is traditional at hostels we invited ourselves to sit with the most interesting looking people (some people are lucky as the most interesting people just come and sit with them!) and began the usual opening lines.
 Where have you been?
 How long for?
 Where do you come from and so on.
 The three guys we picked on were English Uni friends on a 2 week holiday in Uruguay.
 Their stories were very entertaining.

-We found ourselves seated with the three English guys who continued to entertain, especially the Brummie who sounded like Frank Skinner.
+When the food was served we found ourselves seated with the three English guys again and they continued to entertain, especially the Brummie who sounded like Frank Skinner.
 And was nearly as funny as him.
 We also chatted to two Irish girls who it turned our had been on our flight from New Zealand so we shared some New Zealand stories.
-After a throughly enjoyable couple of hours we retired to our bunks and quietly made lots of noise and woke our room mates up.
+After a thoroughly enjoyable couple of hours we retired to our bunks and quietly made lots of noise and woke our room mates up.